ricketytoc/tp/docs/UserGuide.md

 Format: `find i/KEYWORD`

-* The command will find employees whose ID and Phone number contains the respective keywords.
+* The command will find employees whose ID contains the keyword.

 Examples:
 * `find i/A00` returns employees with IDs `A00`, `A00001` and `a0001`.